-The Ocean around Victoria and Vancouver Island teems with wildlife!
-Watch for friendly migrating Humpback Whales slapping their flippers and showing off their flashy flukes.
-You might see a majestic Minke Whale silently surfacing, or spot a family of Orca on the horizon.
-Aboard the Marauder IV?
-Eyes forward: you might just catch a glimpse of Dall’s Porpoise riding our bow wave!
+The ocean around Victoria and Vancouver Island teems with wildlife!
+Watch for migrating Humpback Whales slapping their flippers and showing off their flashy flukes.
+You might see a majestic Minke Whale silently surfacing, or spot a family of Orcas on the horizon.

 Orcas (Killer Whales)

 Members of the Dolphin family, Orcas (also known as Killer Whales) can measure nearly ten meters in length and weigh up to six tons.
 These apex predators can consume up to 500 lbs. of food every day!
 They use echolocation to hunt, emitting a series of clicks and whistles to determine the size, shape, speed, distance and direction of their prey.

 Females can live to see their hundredth birthdays.
 The reason they can live this long comes as a shock, though: it’s because they have the chance to “offload” accumulated toxins into their babies, thereby restoring their own health.
 It’s an incredible statement about the condition of our Oceans.

 The implications of this toxin offloading are even more sobering: Orca calves are born already carrying a huge amount of human-generated toxins.
 These toxins (such as paints, adhesives, fire retardants and preservatives) build up in the whales’ bodies over the years.
 After birth females continue to feed their calves “toxic milk” giving their young a 50/50 chance of life in the first year but extending their own life considerably.
 As the males of the species have no such opportunity to dump toxins, their life expectancy is ~ 40 years.